amiaopensource/av-python-carpentry/_episodes/05-aboutfiles.md

 ~~~
 {: .output}

-To create something more human readable, we could perform a series of equations to transform this value into HH:MM:SS:MS:
+To create something more human readable, we could perform a series of equations to transform this value into HH:MM:SS:MS, or we could use some prebuilt Python modules.
+Both are demonstrated below.

 ~~~
 total_duration = sum(durations)